DokterW/fnugg/README.md

 ### Changelog

+#### 2017-06-19
+* Added UV Index for current forecast with level indicator.
+* Added humidity for current forecast.
+* Added precipitation forecast for the 5-day forecast.

 #### 2017-06-09
 * Added ability to fetch coordinates from [Mapbox](https://www.mapbox.com) instead of having to look them up manually and add them to a (CSV) list.
 (You need an API key from Mapbox)